theramiyer/blog/content/post/2026/the-sovereign-subject.md

 Accountability mechanisms were baked in: elections every five years, no-confidence motions, Right to Information, Public Interest Litigation, impeachment processes, Comptroller and Auditor General oversight, parliamentary committees.

-Fundamental rights are also guaranteed: equality before law (Article 14), free speech and association (Article 19), life and personal liberty (Article 21).
+Fundamental rights were also guaranteed: equality before law (Article 14), free speech and association (Article 19), life and personal liberty (Article 21).
 The framers knew exactly what they were doing: flattening millennia of hierarchical conditioning in a single document.

 But design is not delivery.
 And the machinery inherited from colonial rule was never rebuilt to match this design.